webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 First, let's take a circle example from
-[the article on vertex buffers](webgpu-vertex-buffers.html) and lets animate them so we have something that's easy to see changes in how much time things take
+[the article on vertex buffers](webgpu-vertex-buffers.html) and lets animate them so we have something that's easy to see changes in how much time things take.

 In that example we had 3 vertex buffers.
-One was for the positions and brightness of a the vertices for a circle.
+One was for the positions and brightness of the vertices for a circle.
 One was for things that are per instance but static which included the circle's offset and color.
 And, the last one was for things that change each time we render, in this